-These Raw Matcha Brownies tastes as good as they look.
-They are packed with lots of healthy goodness and are super easy to make.
+These Matcha Brownies taste as good as they look.
+These no-bake matcha bars are packed with lots of healthy goodness and are super easy to make.

 WHAT IS MATCHA GREEN TEA